FotS: Melody Of An Illuminated Heart

 Friends, here this: Anyone who has no shame in the light, has likely been handled too much in the dark.
 Church, we need a better understanding of the Heart of the Lord and His details.

-In Matt25, three servants were given money to invest while the master was away, and the ones who did well were invited to… “enter into the joy of their Lord”.
+In Matthew 25, three servants were given money to invest while the master was away, and the ones who did well were invited to, “enter into the joy of their Lord”.

 God is not a brutal taskmaster, who expects us to gain a profit where He has given us no supply or resources.
 He deals with us in grace and gives us the means to do that which He expects and requires.
 Where His appointment is, therein is His provision, and His joy and rejoicing are hidden in both the appointment and the provision.
 The idea of His provision is for us to advance the Kingdom of God, not advance ourselves.
 What’s more, we can only accomplish what He asks of us by His grace.
 The entire salvation system-ology is lubricated with love and grace.

 i believe the Lord our God is a blissfully happy person, kind, longsuffering, always at perfect peace, and has done everything possible for us that we would enter into His joy.
-The reward of the servants of Matt 25 was to enter into the Joy of the Lord….and i believe the last servant represented someone who was beggarly in heart and had no grasp, whatsoever, of God’s joy at all.
+The reward of the servants of Matthew 25 was to enter into the Joy of the Lord, and i believe the last servant represented someone who was beggarly in heart and had no grasp, whatsoever, of God’s joy at all.

 Joy, the melody of an illuminated heart is from being in Christ and living by faith in his power, grace, and wisdom.